lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Philia's title [Jealous Girl]    |

+This event will trigger when you speak to a young man in Neustadt's Fountain Square while Philia has the [Maiden's Gaze] title set.
+He is waiting for woman who turns out to be Stahn's childhood friend, the daughter of the village cheif of Lienea.
+She has matured and we are witness to her journey in finding love.

 ![](stahn-guide/sub057_1.png)
-▲ She used to be madly in love with Stahn but unfortunatly she discovered DestinyTinder™ and found another man.
+▲ She used to be madly in love with Stahn but unfortunately she discovered DestinyTinder™ and found another man.

 ---